SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 RCT's are controlled, and the real world is often not, so RCT's cannot ever constitute all of empirics in science.))

 ## Is Economics a Science?

 What Varoufakis gets correct is that a lot of professional economists are  in fact not engaged in any science.
 In this he would agree with someone like Steve Keen who would also say the mainstream Neoclassical school of economics is not a science.
 What is it then?
 The answer is that it is a mathematical theory.
-If formulated consistently it violates common presumptions in the real world, like existence of a stable equilibrium price vector, and so for this, and a few other reasons, Neoclassical economics is a fictional fantasy.
+If formulated consistently it violates common presumptions in the real world.
+When it is formulated with idealized axioms the Neoclassical *want* to believe are true in the real world the theory can in fact become inconsistent (neoclassical axioms imply there is *no* stable rice vector).
+And so for these, and a few other reasons, Neoclassical economics is a fictional fantasy.
 If consistent, it is not applicable to the real world.
 If inconsistent then it is invalid in every possible world.

+That is what you call a diabolical piece of mathematics and a waste of human intellect.
+Like String Theory that proves Strings are inconsistent.

 ### Definitions Give Formal Semantics